littleGnAl/glance/README.md

 **NOTE:** This package is experimental.
 APIs may change without notice before the stable version 1.0.

+Building smooth APPs with Flutter is easy, but as your APP grows in complexity and faces a variety of user environments and devices, ensuring smooth performance in production can be challenging.
+Even if your app runs smoothly locally, it doesn't guarantee the same for all users. `glance` helps collect stack traces during UI jank, allowing you to pinpoint the exact function causing the performance issue, so you can resolve it effectively.

 `glance` detects UI jank during the build phase as well as through various callbacks, such as, `WidgetBindingObserver` callbacks, touch events, and method channel callbacks.
 These cover most cases that cause UI jank.
 It works only in release or profile builds when your application is built with the [`--split-debug-info` option](https://docs.flutter.dev/deployment/obfuscate#obfuscate-your-app).

 ## Getting Started